Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L1/internals/naive_bayes.rst

 Benchmark Result on Board
 =========================

-Meanwhile, benchmark results at 267MHz frequency on Alveo U200 board with 2019.2 shell are shown as below:
+Meanwhile, the benchmark results at a 267 MHz frequency on an AMD Alveo™ U200 board with a 2019.2 shell are shown as follows:

 +---------+---------+---------+----------+-------------------+-------------------+--------------------+--------------------+--------------------+------------+
 | Dataset | samples | classes | features | Spark (4 threads) | Spark (8 threads) | Spark (16 threads) | Spark (32 threads) | Spark (56 threads) | FPGA (:ms) |